TTN-/Prusa-Firmware/README.md

-# Prusa MK2E version firmware: Add PINDA temperature compensation to MK2
+# Prusa MK2E firmware: PINDA temperature compensation on MK2 printers
-This is a fork of the offical prusa i3 MK3 firmware, modified to work with MK2 and MK2S.
-This way you get all the latest features and has support for the temperature compensating PINDA v2 probe, and even the v1 PINDA probe if you add a thermistor.
-See the [guide on how to use this feature on the MK2](https://github.com/PrusaOwners/prusaowners/blob/master/MK2%20PINDA%20temperature%20compensation%20retrofit.md)
+This is firmware adds autocalibration of the pinda probe with temperature compensation to MK2 printers.
+The only hardware upgrade required is a PINDA probe with a temperature sensor, or you can add one to your existing PINDA probe externally.

+See the [wiki guide](https://github.com/PrusaOwners/prusaowners/blob/master/MK2%20PINDA%20temperature%20compensation%20retrofit.md) for more information.

+Instructions for compiling are given below.
+Or you can upload the precompiled hex file using Slic3r PE or the prusa firmware updater program which can be found on the prusa website under the downloads and drivers section.

-MK2 and MK2S printers with this temperature compensation mod have been given the E signifier, ie, MK2E or MK2SE.
+Printers with this mod can be given the E signifier, ie, MK2E or MK2SE.

-# 1. Development environment preparation
+## 1. Development environment preparation

    1. install `"Arduino Software IDE"` for your preferred operating system
 `https://www.arduino.cc -> Software->Downloads`